nstoker/book-pp-pclag/README.md

 file | the name of the file to convert s    | skip auto preview t    | use a different template file

+Exercised not done.

+## Chapter 4: Navigating the File System

+Adds a directory walk tool.